Jacobbrewer1/puppet-summary/README.md

 This repo has been updated to use MySQL, MongoDB or SQLite as the database backend and also has the ability to upload the raw reports to Google Cloud Storage for further processing.
 This also allows for more than one instance of the application to be running at the same time.
-By allowing for MySQL or MongoDB as the database backend, this allows for for data retention on a more reliable database.
+By allowing for MySQL or MongoDB as the database backend, this allows for data retention on a more reliable database.

 ## Usage